wpearman1996/MARES_database_pipeline/README.md

 Please also cite: https://doi.org/10.5281/zenodo.3701276 if you're usage involved the addition of custom TaxIDs (this is included by default within the pipeline)

 The genbank_to_fasta.py script was developed by the Rocap Lab https://rocaplab.ocean.washington.edu/

+Special mention and acknowledgments to Edgar Valdez eho help creating the Docker image for MARES.

 ## Questions